swaldecker/practicalmachinelearning/index.md

 I have also read that the random forest algorithm doesn't perform well when there are many predictors, as there is a problem with overfitting.
 I did an analysis with only 16 predictors, but I got poorer results.

 I suspect one of the main issues is that the raw data are not the best predictors.
 When I did the analysis using the statistical quantities, I was able to get an accuracy of 66% on the validation set, which is still not great but much better.
+This result is closer to the 78% accuracy that Velloso et. al report for their leave-one-subject-out test.
+They argue that the relatively low accuracy for this test stems from a small data set and too few subjects.

-Based on my results, I expect the out-of-sample error to be rather large, about 50%.
+Based on my leave-one-subject-out test results, I expect the out-of-sample error to be rather large, about 50%.
 On the other hand, when I resample within the training set with the 5 participants and create the new confusion matrix, I still get over 99% accuracy.
 Since in the out of sample testing set there is only one data point associated with "charles" (the participant I used for the validation set), perhaps the accuracy will be significantly better than 50%.

 ## Bibliography
 Velloso, E.; Bulling, A.; Gellersen, H.; Ugulino, W.; Fuks, H. Qualitative Activity Recognition of Weight Lifting Exercises.
 Proceedings of 4th International Conference in Cooperation with SIGCHI (Augmented Human '13) .
 Stuttgart, Germany: ACM SIGCHI, 2013.